Archive for the “Routine” Category

 5 Comments »

-Posted by Sandy in 1 John, 2 Corinthians, devotions, Gospel Message, Hebrews, Jesus, John, Leviticus, Love, Malachi, Obedience, Our Priorities, Resting at the River's Edge, Routine, Serving God, Tithes & Offerings
+Posted by Sandy in devotions, Gospel Message, Jesus, Love, Obedience, Our Priorities, Reading through the Bible in a Year, Routine, Serving God, Tithes & Offerings, tags: 1 John, 2 Corinthians, Hebrews, John, Leviticus, Malachi

 I’ve just been reading in Leviticus about all the offerings the Israelites were to offer to God and what (finally) struck me is that in every case, they use the word “offering.”
 It might have been a peace offering or a guilt offering or some other kind of offering, but they were always an “offering.”
 They may have been required offerings, but they were still offerings.
 That is, the Lord required these offerings as a way for them to receive forgiveness (albeit temporary forgiveness) for their sins or show their devotion to Him.
 And yet, they are called “offerings.”